utahrobotics/utah-lunabotics-2026/README.md

-# Lunabot-CU: Lunar Excavation Robot Control System
+# Lunabot: Lunar Excavation Robot Control System

 A modular robotics framework for controlling a lunar excavation robot using the **Copper** real-time task framework.
 This system handles multi-camera vision processing, LIDAR point clouds, IMU data, and robot localization for autonomous lunar terrain navigation and excavation.